Chhatrasal

-Maharaja Chhatrasal Bundela (4 May 1649 – 20 December 1731) was the Bundela Raja of Panna from 1675 to 1731.
+Maharaja Chhatrasal Bundela (4 May 1649 – 20 December 1731) was the Bundela Maharaja of Panna or Maharaja of Bundelkhand from 1675 to 1731.
 He is well known for his resistance against the Mughal Empire and leading the struggle of independence of Bundelkhand.

 Early life

 Chhatrasal was born at Kachar Kachnai in Tikamgarh, in a Bundela Rajput family on 4 May 1649, to Champat Rai and Sarandha.
 He was a descendant of Rudra Pratap Singh of Orchha.

 Bundela war of independence

 Chhatrasal was 12 when his father Champat Rai of Mahoba was killed by the Mughals during the reign of Aurangzeb.
-Chhatrasal raised the banner of revolt against the Mughals in Bundelkhand at the age of 22, with an army of 5 horsemen and 25 swordsmen, in 1671.
+Chhatrasal wanted to join Chhatrapati Shivaji Maharaj in Maharashtra who encouraged him to wage war of independence in Bundelkhand instead.
+Accordingly Chhatrasal raised the banner of revolt against the Mughals in Bundelkhand at the age of 22, with an army of 5 horsemen and 25 swordsmen, in 1671.